County - E-filing Information

 Act is provided at

-- Civil case filing and Appearance fees are changed
+Civil case filing and Appearance fees effective as of January 1, 2022 can be downloaded

 - We are currently in production with all civil cases.